bdd100k/bdd100k/doc/source/evaluate.rst

 Multi Object Tracking and Segmentation (Segmentation Tracking)
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We use the same metrics set as MOT above.
-The only difference lies in the computation of distance matrixs.
+The only difference lies in the computation of distance matrixes.
 Concretely, in MOT, it is computed using box IoU.
 While for MOTS, the mask IoU is used.

 Submission format
 ^^^^^^^^^^^^^^^^^

 The submission should be a zipped nested folder for bitmask images.
-Moreover, images belonging to the same video should be places in the same folder, named by ${video_name}.
+Moreover, images belonging to the same video should be placed in the same folder, named by ${video_name}.

+You can find an example bitmask file in `bbd100k.eval.testcases.mots <https://github.com/bdd100k/bdd100k/blob/master/bdd100k/eval/testcases/mots/example_bitmask.png>`_

 Run Evaluation on Your Own
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^